By : Kamal Kulshreshth / Market research and International Business specialist

-To start with they should not think of shifting but adding a tiny % to their existing print runs; ie. create a niche for which they should be able to command a higher price.
-Here, very often the refrain is that we have no demand for digital printing.
-Of course, you have no demand for digital printing!
-Your buyers know you cannot offer digital printing and are probably sourcing their digital prints from other sources.
+To start with they should not think of shifting but adding a tiny percent to their existing print runs; ie. create a niche for which they should be able to command a higher price.
+Here, very often the refrain is that we have no demand for fabric printing.
+Of course, you have no demand for fabric printing!
+Your buyers know you cannot offer digital fabric printing and are probably sourcing their digital prints from other sources.
 Those sources are enjoying the fruits of early adaptors of technology while you are stuck with a cost+profit business model.

 4. for Newbies

-There are numerous stories in India and Bangladesh of how first time investors started off with just an investment of $ 150,000 worth of equipment to produce some 500 m of printed fabric per day and then grew their business to several thousand metres of digitally printed fabric per day.
+There are numerous stories in India and Bangladesh of how first-time investors started off with just an investment of $ 150,000 worth of equipment to produce some 500 m of printed fabric per day and then grew their business to several thousand meters of digitally printed fabric per day.

-Digital printing also spurs new business concepts.
-In upmarket Cairo, there is a shop that has 2 or 3 types of digital printers where anybody can walk with his t-shirt to get customised printing done within a day.
+Digital fabric printing also spurs new business concepts.
+In upmarket Cairo, there is a shop that has 2 or 3 types of digital printers where anybody can walk with his t-shirt to get customized printing done within a day.